Table of Contents

 This hack is perfect for SaaS companies which work on some sort of credit per month basis and can be implemented by using a tool like EarlyParrot.
 One key point to Dropbox’s success is the deep integration of their referral program within their SaaS.

-9. The Data fuelled growth hack
+9. The Data fuelled startup growth hack: Used by Twitter

 Ask any growth hacker and they will say data analytics is by far one of the best resources they can have at their disposal.